 Ok folks, you now have what Hubs has been referring to as exhibit A and B in my commitment hearing.
 Whatever, he’s just jealous.
 It’s not like I didn’t include him, he was holding the camera!

 Every year we plant some sweet corn.
-Delicious, super sweet, nom nom nom, hot off the grill, covered in butter, salt and pepper and sprinkled with parmesan cheese, sweet corn.
+Delicious, super sweet, nom nom nom, hot off the grill, covered in butter, salt and pepper and sprinkled with Parmesan cheese, sweet corn.
 Note, the corn we enjoy on the cob is not the same as the corn you see fields of everywhere.
-That corn is not sweet and you will be horribly disappointed if you pick some of that and try to eat it.
+That corn is for our cows, it is not sweet and you will be horribly disappointed if you pick some of that and try to eat it.
 I say this because I have seen it happen, I would have stopped the folks picking our field corn but even if it was sweet corn, it’s not cool to steal corn from people’s fields.
 I hope they set a plate for karma at dinner that night!

 We plant the sweet corn on the ends of our field corn rows.
 We also plant a few different plantings so that we have corn ready at a few different times instead of all at once.
 This year we planted “Semenis Performance Series” sweet corn.
 I was fortunate enough to be sent a bag of seed to try out from Monsanto.
 (Cue the anti-gmo crowd calling me a shill) This seed is a gmo sweet corn seed, it is “RoundUp Ready” so I can use glyphosate to control weeds in the field.
 It’s also “Bt” meaning that it is resistant to the worms that like to eat sweet corn as much as I do.
 With the super wet conditions this year the weeds and bugs are crazy bad, I’m glad I have tools to defend my crops built in.
 I know there is a lot of controversy out there about GMO seed, I have done quite a bit of looking into GMO seeds and I haven’t found anything that leads me to not want to use them.
 This isn’t a post about GMOs anyways, this is a post about corn sex.
 So let’s get to it!